deadboyccc/java/README.md

 Feel free to browse the code, but please note that it's primarily for my own learning and may not represent best practices or production-ready code.

+## To do
+1- add a spring boot playground app